March 5, 2019

 The FCC’s Order mandates that each month all carriers must upload all of their assigned telephone numbers and the corresponding date of the last known disconnection.
 Then, a caller can query the RND indicating a number and a date.
 The date “may be any past date on which the caller is reasonably certain that the consumer the call intends to reach could in fact be reached at that number.”
-The RND will respond with a “yes” if the number has been reported as disconnected since the provided date, “no” if the number has not been disconnected since the date, and “no data” if information is unavailable.
-Callers are incentivized to use the RND database by receiving a safe-harbor from TCPA liability, but only if they query the RND before the call to check the status.
+The RND will respond with a “yes” if the number has been reported as disconnected since the provided date, “no” if the number has not been disconnected since the date, and “no data” if the information is unavailable.
+Callers are incentivized to use the RND database by receiving a safe-harbor from Telephone Consumer Protection Act (“TCPA”) liability, but only if they query the RND before the call to check the status.

 Calls to Business Numbers Are Not Calls Directed to Consumers

-I will state up front that I have been skeptical over the need and potential effectiveness of such a database.
-Here is one reason: the FCC mandates that all carriers upload all telephone numbers to the RND database, including business and toll free telephone numbers.
+I will state upfront that I have been skeptical over the need and potential effectiveness of such a database.
+Here is one reason: the FCC mandates that all carriers upload all telephone numbers to the RND database, including business and toll-free telephone numbers.
 This is where the regulations are not addressing the identified problems.

 First, calls to business numbers are obviously not calls directed to consumers.
-Certainly there are businesses that occasionally receive unwanted calls that are intended for a prior business associated with that number, but there is no evidence in the FCC’s Order that this is a major problem to be addressed.
-Second, calls to toll free numbers usually originate from consumers.
+Certainly, there are businesses that occasionally receive unwanted calls that are intended for a prior business associated with that number, but there is no evidence in the FCC’s Order that this is a major problem to be addressed.
+Second, calls to toll-free numbers usually originate from consumers.
 While the FCC Order is correct that calling a reassigned toll-free number “pose[s] a problem to callers who waste time calling an unintended recipient and recipients who are responsible for paying the toll charge,” this was not the problem the regulation was intended to address.
 Personally, I can’t recall the last time I called a toll-free number and instead reached an unintended company because the number was reassigned.